KANAjetzt/blog/posts/flashIT-MFGJ-24-post-mortem/index.md

 ### Week 1

 The first two days were spent in the concept phase, building out ideas.
-After deciding on the flashing game, I started by creating my to-dos for the prototype.
-I use Notion and just start adding things I already know I need (assets, SFX, systems I have to code).
-I don’t go into great detail with that list.
-I just want a general overview at the start.
-Once I tackle a point, I add more details.
-Added FP Controls, the flash, and the first 3 levels.
-My plan was to have a feature-complete MVP so I could spend the second week fully working on polish, visuals, and sound.
+After deciding on the flashing game, I started creating my to-dos.
+I keep it very simple at the beginning, once I tackle a point, I add more details.
+I worked my way through the points and created FP Controls, the flash, and the first 3 levels.
+My plan was to have a feature-complete MVP at the end of week one so I could spend the second week fully working on polish, visuals, and sound.

 ![Progress after one week](https://res.cloudinary.com/kana/video/upload/v1723980786/MFGJ-24/exmk6mggo639h2xt8vzc.mp4)

 ### Week 2

 It turns out building a point system can be quite a heavy task, so I kept coding for two additional days before I was able to focus on visuals.
 On day 11, I started working on the cyberpunk/cyberspace and added a lot of [particle volumes](https://docs.godotengine.org/en/stable/tutorials/3d/particles/complex_shapes.html) in the process.
-The last two days I spend on ambience, SFX, UI icons, scoreboard, game restart.
+The last two days I spend on ambience, SFX, UI icons, scoreboard and the possibility to restart the game.

 ![Progress after two weeks](https://res.cloudinary.com/kana/video/upload/v1723980868/MFGJ-24/jrmyq8rfblqp7zl3ewya.mp4)